replit-archive/jq-console/README.md

 * `jqconsole-old-prompt`: Previously-entered prompts.
 * `jqconsole-composition`: The div encapsulating the composition of multi-byte characters.
+* `jqconsole-prompt-text`: the text entered in the current prompt

 Of course, custom classes may be specified when using `jqconsole.Write()` for further customization.